emberjs/website/source/blog/2014-10-26-ember-1-8-0-released.md

 ## Breaking Changes

 Ember.js strives to maintain strict API compatibility across minor releases.
-In cases of API inconsistency or where behavior is unspecific, breaking changes may be introduced to resolve the issue.
+In cases of API inconsistency or where behavior is unspecified, breaking changes may be introduced to resolve the issue.
 Additionally, deprecated APIs may be removed if they were from a previous major release (such as pre-1.0 deprecations).